angeloyeo/angeloyeo.github.io/_posts/2020-11-19-eigen_decomposition_en.md

 $$\vec{v}_2 = \begin{bmatrix}-0.3983 \\ 0.9172\end{bmatrix}$$

-Using the eigenvalues and eigenvectors of matrix $A$, we can write the matrices for decomposing matrix $A$ as shown below:
+If we write out the matrices used to decompose the matrix $A$ using its eigenvalues and eigenvectors as in equation (14), they are as follows.

 $$V = \begin{bmatrix}0.6089 & -0.3983 \\ 0.7933 & 0.9172\end{bmatrix}$$